-Religion, Philosophy and Ethics (RPE) provides an integral part of the students' cultural, moral and spiritual education and we aim to promote understanding and tolerance between peoples of different faith and those with no faith at all.
+Religion, Philosophy and Ethics (RPE) provides an integral part of the promote understanding and tolerance between peoples of different faith and those with no faith at all.
 Students are encouraged to reflect not only on what they have learnt about religion, but what they have learnt from religion.
-RPE is taught to all students at Sir Harry Smith Community College.
-All parts of the RPE course take a multi-faith approach, and the beliefs of all students are treated sensitively.
+RPE is taught to all students at Sir Harry Smith approach, and the beliefs of all students are treated sensitively.